 Up and down motion of the pumping shaft is obtained from a crank fastened to the end of the Crank Handle.
 The crank is formed by securing an Angle Bracket to the boss of a 1" Pulley, two Washers being used between the Bracket and the boss.
-A $2\frac{1}{2}$ " Strip is pivoted to the crank and to the pumping beam, the other end of which is pivotally attached to a Double Bracket on the pump rod.
+A 21 Strip is pivoted to the crank and to the pumping beam, the other end of which is pivotally attached to a Double Bracket on the pump rod.
 The Bolts 1 are lock-nutted.
 The 1" Pulley on the Crank Handle is connected by a belt of Cord to the shaft carrying the sails.
-The Magic Motor is bolted by its flanges to the baseplate, and the drive is taken from the pulley of the Motor to a $\frac{1}{2}$ " Pulley fixed on the shaft of the Crank Handle.
-If desired the Motor may be dispensed with and the model operated by hand.
+The Magic Motor is bolted by its flanges to the baseplate, and the drive is taken from the pulley of the Motor to a 1⁄2" Pulley fixed on the shaft of the Crank Handle.
+If desired the Motor may be dispensed with and the model operated by may be raised from the ground when not in use.